-- assess the strategic position of an organisation; - evaluate the strategic choices available to an organisation and discuss how an organisation might go about its strategic implementation; - critique and redesign business processes and structures to implement and support the organisation's strategy taking account of customer and other major stakeholder requirements; - integrate appropriate information technology solutions to support the organisation's strategy; - advise on the principles of project management to enable the implementation of aspects of the organisation's strategy with the twin objectives of managing risk and ensuring benefits realisation - analyse and evaluate the effectiveness of a company's strategy and the financial consequences of implementing strategic decisions; - assess the role of leadership and people management in formulating and implementing business strategy.
+- assess the strategic position of an organisation; - evaluate the strategic choices available to an organisation and discuss how an organisation might go about its strategic implementation; - critique and redesign business processes and structures to implement and support the organisation's strategy taking account of customer and other major stakeholder requirements; - integrate appropriate information technology solutions to support the organisation's strategy; - advise on the principles of project management to enable the implementation of aspects of the organisation's strategy with the twin objectives of managing risk and ensuring benefits realisation - analyse and evaluate the effectiveness of a company's strategy and the financial consequences of implementing strategic decisions: - assess the role of leadership and people management in formulating and implementing business strategy.

-Module code: ACCC875 Year module NQF level 9 Module name: Corporate Reporting Module outcomes Upon the completion of this module, the student should be able to demonstrate: integrated knowledge of the professional and ethical duties of the accountant; an ability to critically evaluate the financial reporting framework; an ability to advise and report on the financial performance of entities; accurate, coherent and appropriate preparation of the financial statements of groups of entities in accordance with relevant accounting standards a critical understanding of the reporting issues relating to specialised entities; an ability to discuss and integrate the implications of changes in accounting regulation on financial reporting; an ability to appraise the financial performance and position of entities; an ability to evaluate current developments in terms of corporate reporting requirements and expectations.
-Module code: ACCC876 Year module NQF level 9 Module name: Governance, Risk and Ethics Module name: Governance, Risk and Ethics Module outcomes Upon the completion of this module, the student should be able to demonstrate: integrated knowledge of governance and be able to explain its function in the effective management and control of organisations and the resources for which they are accountable; a critical understanding and reflection on the Professional Accountant's role in internal control, review and compliance; an ability to appraise the role of the accountant in identifying and assessing risk; • an ability to evaluate, critique and optimise the role of the accountar an ability to evaluate, critique and optimise the role of the accountant in controlling and mitigating risk;
+Module code: ACCC875 Year module NQF level 9

+Module name: Corporate Reporting

+Upon the completion of this module, the student should be able to demonstrate:

+- integrated knowledge of the professional and ethical duties of the accountant; - an ability to critically evaluate the financial reporting framework; - an ability to advise and report on the financial performance of entities; - accurate, coherent and appropriate preparation of the financial statements of groups of entities in accordance with relevant accounting standards - a critical understanding of the reporting issues relating to specialised entities; - an ability to discuss and integrate the implications of changes in accounting regulation on financial reporting; - an ability to appraise the financial performance and position of entities; - an ability to evaluate current developments in terms of corporate reporting requirements and expectations.

+Module code: ACCC876 Year module NQF level 9

+Module name: Governance, Risk and Ethics

-• the application of professional values and judgement through and ethical framework that is in the best interests of society and the profession, in compliance with relevant professional codes, laws and regulations.
+- integrated knowledge of governance and be able to explain its function in the effective management and control of organisations and the resources for which they are accountable; - a critical understanding and reflection on the Professional Accountant's role in internal control, review and compliance; - an ability to appraise the role of the accountant in identifying and assessing risk; - an ability to evaluate, critique and optimise the role of the accountant in controlling and mitigating risk; - the application of professional values and judgement through and ethical framework that is in the best interests of society and the profession, in compliance with relevant professional codes, laws and regulations.

-Module code: HRMA872 Year module NQF level 9 Madula name.
-Discontation
+Module code: HRMA872 Year module NQF level 9 ı